Mound Builders: Plaquemine culture

 A continuation of the Coles Creek culture in the lower Mississippi River Valley in western Mississippi and eastern Louisiana.
 Examples include the Medora site in West Baton Rouge Parish, Louisiana; and the Anna and Emerald Mound sites in Mississippi.
 Sites inhabited by Plaquemine peoples continued to be used as vacant ceremonial centers without large village areas much as their Coles Creek ancestors had done, although their layout began to show influences from Middle Mississippian peoples to the north.
-The Winterville and Holly Bluff (Lake George) sites in western Mississippi are good examples that exemplify this change of layout, but continuation of site usage.
+The Winterville and Holly Bluff (Lake George) sites in western Mississippi are good examples that exemplify this change of layout, but a continuation of site usage.
 During the Terminal Coles Creek period (1150 to 1250 CE), contact increased with Mississippian cultures centered upriver near the future St. Louis, Missouri.
 This resulted in the adaption of new pottery techniques, as well as new ceremonial objects and possibly new social patterns during the Plaquemine period.
-As more Mississippian culture influences were absorbed, the Plaquemine area as a distinct culture began to shrink after CE 1350.
-Eventually, the last enclave of purely Plaquemine culture was the Natchez Bluffs area, while the Yazoo Basin and adjacent areas of Louisiana became a hybrid Plaquemine-Mississippian culture.
+As more Mississippian cultural influences were absorbed, the Plaquemine area as a distinct culture began to shrink after CE 1350.
+Eventually, the last enclave of purely Plaquemine culture was the Natchez Bluffs area, while the Yazoo Basin and adjacent areas of Louisiana became a hybrid Plaquemine-Mississippi culture.
 This division was recorded by Europeans when they first arrived in the area.
 In the Natchez Bluffs area, the Taensa and Natchez people had held out against Mississippian influence and continued to use the same sites as their ancestors.
 The Plaquemine culture is considered directly ancestral to these historic period groups encountered by Europeans.
 Groups who appear to have absorbed more Mississippian influence were identified as those tribes speaking the Tunican, Chitimachan, and Muskogean languages.

 Disappearance

-Following the description by Jacques le Moyne in 1560, the mound building cultures seem to have disappeared within the next century.
-However, there were also other European accounts, earlier than 1560, that gives a first-hand description of the enormous earth-built mounds being constructed by Native Americans.
+Following the description by Jacques le Moyne in 1560, the mound-building cultures seem to have disappeared within the next century.
+However, there were also other European accounts, earlier than 1560, that give a first-hand description of the enormous earth-built mounds being constructed by Native Americans.
 One of them was Garcilaso de la Vega (c.1539–1616), a Spanish chronicler also known as "El Inca" because of his Incan mother.
 He was the record-keeper of the noted De Soto expedition that landed in present-day Florida on May 31, 1538.
 Garcilaso gave a first-hand description in his Historia de la Florida (published in 1605, Lisbon, as La Florida del Inca) describing how the Indians had built mounds and how the Native American mound cultures practiced their traditional way of life.
-De la Vega's accounts also include vital details about the Native American tribes' systems of government present in the South-East, tribal territories, and construction of mounds and temples.
-A few French expeditions in 1560s reported staying with Indian societies who had built mounds also.
+De la Vega's accounts also include vital details about the Native American tribes' systems of government present in the southeast, tribal territories, and the construction of mounds and temples.
+A few French expeditions in the 1560s reported staying with Indian societies who had built mounds.